uniphil/statwonk.github.io/source/_posts/2014-02-02-dipping-my-toe-in-the-node-dot-js-waters.markdown

 comments: true
 categories: node JavaScript R CoffeeScript closure first-class functions
 ---
 I've recently been attracted to learning JavaScript by way of D3.js.
-We all know from the Hacker News posts that 'ole JS has seen a huge revitalization and if you want to push data around with D3, you might as well take advantage of the powerful language its build on.
+We all know from the Hacker News posts that ole JS has seen a huge revitalization and if you want to push data around with D3, you might as well take advantage of the powerful language its build on.
 So I started with [Crockford's](http://crockford.com) *JavaScript: The Good Parts.*

 Before reading the book, JavaScript was a means to take care of incidental calculations that may need to be done when creating graphs.
 Dates are always a pain in the ass, so hey, "I might want some JS ability to work with them."

 Instead, I'm now looking at JavaScript as a potential alternative to R in certain spaces.
 Having the ability to jump from language to language (maybe even tie them together with a shell script) is a huge boon for data science work.
-Each language has it's pros and cons and usually some mix of them is the best most efficient path from raw data to inights.
+Each language has its pros and cons and usually some mix of them is the best most efficient path from raw data to inights.

 Only recently did I even realize that the browser is a compiler while reading up on Google's [V8 engine](https://code.google.com/p/v8/) and Mozilla's [Gecko engine](http://en.wikipedia.org/wiki/Gecko_(layout_engine\)).
 An aquantance at a recent party put it, " ...
 Google put tons of work into V8, it's a very efficient and speedy."
 This is pretty exciting in that it turns the browser from a space simply to display data to a computing engine.